Blockbuster choreographer Matthew Bourne’s production of The Red Shoes will enthral audiences at Milton Keynes Theatre next week.

 Renowned British ballerina and actress Moira Shearer won international acclaim for her radiant performance as Victoria Page.
 She was sheer perfection in the role – her flaming red hair even matched the titular ballet slippers!
 In fact, Shearer remained primarily known for The Red Shoes despite continuing to work for many decades after the film was released.

-Bourne’s “Victoria” has been created by New Adventures star Ashley Shaw, most recently seen across the United Kingdom and internationally as “Aurora” in his Sleeping Beauty.
+The ‘Victoria’ for Bourne’s production of The Red Shoes has been created by New Adventures star Ashley Shaw, most recently seen across the United Kingdom and internationally as “Aurora” in his Sleeping Beauty.
 Rising star, and fellow “Aurora”, Cordelia Braithwaite will also play the role, along with New Adventures regular Katrina Lyndon in her principal role debut.

 The Red Shoes is a must-see film for anyone with even an inkling of interest in the performing arts or cinema and it has no shortage of fans (including yours truly!).
 Indeed, taking what many would regard as the best dance film ever and translating it from screen to stage is no mean feat.